jorbDehmel/oak/README.md

 do this*/
 ```

+Also, all files should always end with a newline.

 ## Main Functions

 The main function must take one of the following forms (you can change the argument names). `argc` is the number of command line arguments, at minimum 1. `argv` is a pointer to an array of strings, each of which is a command line argument.
 The first item of this, `argv[0]`, is the name of the executable that was run.